-- 2.01.7 Accrual of vacation shall begin at the time an employee begins work in a position eligible to accrue vacation, but an employee must work for a minimum of one full year in such a position before being eligible to take any vacation. - 2.01.8 Vacation may be taken on or after each anniversary date.
-[That is, vacation time may be used or paid out upon termination or resignation the year after it is accrued.}
+- 2.01.7 Accrual of vacation shall begin at the time an employee begins work in a position eligible to accrue vacation, but an employee must work for a minimum of one full year in such a position before being eligible to take any vacation. - 2.01.8 Vacation is accrued monthly but may be taken on or after each anniversary date.
+[That is, vacation time may be used (or sold) only after the year it is accrued.]